qutip/qutip/doc/guide/guide-bloch-redfield.rst

 For convenience, the function :func:`bloch_redfield_tensor` also returns a list of eigenkets `ekets`, since they are calculated in the process of calculating the Bloch-Redfield tensor `R`, and the `ekets` are usually needed again later when transforming operators between the computational basis and the eigenbasis.

-The evolution of a wavefunction or density matrix, according to the Bloch-Redfield master equation :eq:`br_final`, can be calculated using the QuTiP function :func:`bloch_redfield_solve`.
+The evolution of a wavefunction or density matrix, according to the Bloch-Redfield master equation :eq:`br-final`, can be calculated using the QuTiP function :func:`bloch_redfield_solve`.
 It takes five mandatory arguments: the Bloch-Redfield tensor `R`, the list of eigenkets `ekets`, the initial state `psi0` (as a ket or density matrix), a list of times `tlist` for which to evaluate the expectation values, and a list of expectation values to evaluate at each time-step defined by `tlist`.
 For example, to evaluate the expectation values of the :math:`\sigma_x`, :math:`\sigma_y`, and :math:`\sigma_z` operators for the example above, we can use the following code:

 >>> tlist = linspace(0, 15.0, 1000)
 >>> psi0 = rand_ket(2)